Information about preservation funds

 What is a preservation fund? | How do I invest in a preservation fund through PSG Online? | What are the advantages of investing in a preservation fund? | What are the disadvantages of a preservation fund? | What are the costs of investing in the preservation fund through PSG Online? | Where do I deposit funds? | Which unit trusts can be used in a preservation fund? | Other questions | Where can I find more information about preservation funds?

 If you change employer and move from a company which has a pension or provident fund to a new company it will be your advantage to preserve your retirement savings in a tax efficient vehicle.
 Preservation funds have been designed with this purpose in mind.

 For the most part, preservation funds are subject to the same rules as pension funds, provident funds and retirement annuities.
-Underlying holdings should be invested according to pension funds guidelines and the trustees of the fund have an obligation to the dependants of the retirement fund member, in the event of the death of the member.
+Underlying holdings should be invested according to pension funds guidelines and the trustees of the fund have an obligation to the dependants of the member, in the event of the death of the member.

 The central difference between pension funds and provident funds is that on retirement, a pension fund member may take a maximum of one third of the benefit in cash, whereas a member of a provident fund may take the full value of the proceeds of the retirement fund in cash, subject to the requirements of the South African Revenue Service.

 It follows that the rules of pension and provident funds should be maintained in a preservation fund.
 A pension preservation fund is designed for former members of a pension fund while a provident preservation fund should be used by former members of a provident fund.